nus-cs2113-AY2122S1/ip/docs/README.md

 ## Deleting a task

 Deletes a task in the list.
 This feature is used whenever you want to remove a task from your list.

-The task number indicates the index value of a task.
-The index number is assigned to a task upon its creation and its value would correspond to its position in the task list.
-For example the first task in the list would have an index value of 1 while the 3rd task in the list would have a value of 3.

 Format: `delete INDEX`